DavidHofmeyr/ClusBench/README.md

 help(ClusBench)
 ```

-The main functions in the package are `{r} get_data`
+The main functions in the package are ` get_data`, which can be used to download and load data directly into R, and ` sampleX` and `sampleXy` which were used to fit the modified KDEs and sample from them.
+Documentation in the R package provides (e.g. ` help(get_data)`) more information on its functionality.

 ## More
-A paper will be uploaded soon to ArXiV with more details on the data and the package.
+A paper will be uploaded soon to ArXiV with more details on the data.
 Please cite the paper (once available) if using the package and/or repository.